dons2023/Data-Oriented-Network-Simulator/README.md

-**Step 4 - Output**
+**Step 4 - Results**

-Obtain related information by viewing log files
+Log file position: topo_Data/XXXX.log

+With logs, the distribution of FCT and congestion queue length can be analyzed.

 ![2](Images/image-20230207152628191.png)